 The Joint Canada-Israel Health Research Program (JCIHRP) is a seven-year, CAD35-million partnership between the International Development Research Centre (IDRC), the Azrieli Foundation, the Canadian Institutes of Health Research (CIHR) and the Israel Science Foundation (ISF) that draws on the scientific strengths of Canadian and Israeli researchers in the broad field of biomedicine.
 The program will fund 30 collaborative projects involving researchers from Canada and Israel, as well as collaborators from low- and middle-income countries.

-Projects to be funded through this year’s competition (Neurobiology) will add to the 18 joint projects selected through the first three calls for proposals:
+Projects to be funded through this year’s competition (Metabolism in health and disease) will add to the 24 joint projects selected through the first four calls for proposals:

 - 1st call (2015) – Neuroscience

 - 2nd call (2016) – Immunology

 - 5th call (2019) – Metabolism (see the list of funded projects below)